reytoms/Portfolio/Project_Part2.md

 I used Canva to build this visualization.
 I chose Kinder Joy as the item to display the difference in currency rate because I wanted a product common in both the countries (same brand), and I wanted the product to be about $1 in USA.
 By this method I am able to show the exchange rate for 1 USD as 3.65 QAR.

-**The USA is ruled by a democracy while Qatar is ruled by the heredity monarch family.**

 **I would like to highlight some tourist attractions in Doha**